emanuelegiona/ns3-ext-process/README.md

     Ptr<ExternalProcess> myExtProc = CreateObjectWithAttributes<ExternalProcess>(
         "ProcessLauncher", StringValue("<path/to/executable>"),
-        "ProcessExtraArgs", StringValue("<optional CLI arguments to the executable>"), "CrashOnFailure", BooleanValue(true)
+        "ProcessExtraArgs", StringValue("<optional CLI arguments to the executable>"), "CrashOnFailure", BooleanValue(true),
+        "ThrottleWrites", MilliSeconds(0),
+        "ThrottleReads", MilliSeconds(0)
     );
     ```

-    ns-3 attribute `ProcessLauncher` is **mandatory** at the time of invoking `ExternalProcess::Create(void)`: it should contain the path to an existing executable file (_e.g._ bash script or similar).
+    - ns-3 attribute `ProcessLauncher` is **mandatory** at the time of invoking `ExternalProcess::Create(void)`: it should contain the path to an existing executable file (_e.g._ bash script or similar).

-    ns-3 attribute `ProcessExtraArgs` is _optional_ and it represents a single string containing additional CLI arguments to the external process (_default:_ empty string -- not even passed to the executable).
+    - ns-3 attribute `ProcessExtraArgs` is _optional_ and it represents a single string containing additional CLI arguments to the external process (_default:_ empty string -- not even passed to the executable).

-    ns-3 attribute `CrashOnFailure` is _optional_ and it specifies whether to raise a fatal exception upon failure detection of the external process (_default:_ `true`).
+    - ns-3 attribute `CrashOnFailure` is _optional_ and it specifies whether to raise a fatal exception upon failure detection of the external process (_default:_ `true`).

+    - ns-3 attribute `ThrottleWrites` is _optional_ and it specifies whether and, eventually, the amount of time to wait between a `Read()` and a subsequent `Write()` (_default:_ 0 ms -- no throttling).

+    - ns-3 attribute `ThrottleReads` is _optional_ and it specifies whether and, eventually, the amount of time to wait between a `Write()` and a subsequent `Read()` (_default:_ 0 ms -- no throttling).

+        > Throttling may be useful whenever the external process in not able to stay on par with ns-3's speed in reading/writing from/to named pipes.

+    - ns-3 attribute `ReadHangsTimeout` is _optional_ and it specifies whether and, eventually, the amount of time to consider a simulation hanged on an empty-read loop (_default:_ 0 ms -- no timeout).

 2. Execution of the external process